Internationale Bachakademie Stuttgart

 Availability on request

-Compagnia die Punto plays Beethoven’s, Mozart’s and Haydn’s symphonies on period instruments in chamber music format, arranged by contemporaries Carl Friedrich Ebers and Ferdinand Ries.
-The symphonies can be combined at will or supplemented with other works by Beethoven for small ensembles.
+Compagnia di Punto plays symphonies by Beethoven, Mozart and Haydn on period instruments in a chamber music format, arranged by contemporaries Carl Friedrich Ebers and Ferdinand Ries.
+The symphonies can be combined with each other as desired or supplemented with other small-scale works by Beethoven.

 L. v.
-Beethoven: Symphony No. 3 in E flat major, Op.
-55, edited by Carl Friedrich Ebers
+Beethoven: Symphony no. 3 in E flat major op.
+55, arr. by Carl Friedrich Ebers

-Additional works by Beethoven: Serenade for flute, violin and viola Op.
-25, Sextett Op.
-81b (2 horns and piano), Horn Sonata
+Complementary works by Beethoven: Serenade for flute, violin, viola op.
+25, Sextet op.
+81b (with 2 horns and piano), Horn Sonata

 Die Sammlung André - Compagnia di Punto